We Care About Your Health

 - Service does not have to be in the patient’s name.

-- A household can have the medical rate in conjunction with other assistance programs.
+- A household can have the allowance in conjunction with other assistance programs.

 - The allowance does not cover heating spas or pools for therapy.

-- You may qualify for the medical rate even if your landlord bills you for your natural gas.
+- You may qualify even if your landlord bills you for your natural gas.
 The landlord will reflect the allowance on your billing statement.